t-ega/Airbnb-Clone/README.md

     - Add support for auth using JWT tokens
     - Enable email sending features using a worker e.g RabbitMQ

+### TODO
+Create a Rake task to automatically delete blacklisted token after they have expired Create a cron job to run the rake task

 ## User stories

 This is a simplified version of Airbnb.
 Only worry about user stories described here.